(Buy it HERE)

 Courtney loves his best friend Jupiter, Jupiter loves girls.
 New girl Rae isn’t sure who she loves or how she feels about it.
 Odd One Out explores their individual perspectives & the questions they have about their emerging sexualities & relationships.⠀

 I love how casually diverse this book is.
 Race, culture and sexuality all intersect peacefully, naturally & normally.
 Most of the characters are multi-cultural and/or multi-racial.
 Jupiter has 2 dads, while Rae & Courtney have single parents, who all link up into a (very inattentive) co-parenting Voltron.
-(Also, Rae’s dad is perhaps the 1st Chinese Jamaican I’ve seen in print.)
-It’s the kind of community I love best in real life & want to see more of in print.
+(Also, Rae’s dad is perhaps the first Chinese Jamaican I’ve met in print.)
+It’s the kind of community I love best in real life & want to see more of on pages.
 The book also displays a distinctly modern emotional openness, up to a certain point.
 I feel like younger people are better equipped for emotional discussion, if not situations, and that really showed in some of the choices made here.
-There’s a lot of introspection & I was surprised at some of the ideas presented.⠀
+There’s a lot of introspection & I was surprised at some of the ideas casually presented in the dialogue.⠀

 Long story short, the main characters are all ultimately really self-absorbed & often mistreat others in their search for themselves.
 Life is messy & it’s normal for people to be a little crappy, but this book goes beyond that and I just can’t get down with it. ⠀

 Despite how I feel about it personally, I am glad this is on shelves.
 There are definitely readers who need to see these characters and questions represented, and I bumped up my rating a star because I recognize that.
 But I think this needed to be done more conscientiously.
 Given the great community of supporting characters the author created to hold this story, it easily could have been. ⠀